 Once home to a number of quicksilver mines, the Almaden Valley neighborhood shed its role in the California Gold Rush long ago and has since become an upscale residential neighborhood in the heart of South San Jose.
-The median home price in Almaden Valley is $1.4 million and most of the currently available properties have a price tag higher than $1 million.
+The median home price in Almaden Valley is $1.85 million, and most of the currently available properties have a price tag higher than $1 million.

 Some neighborhoods may have rows of homes that all look identical, but those who come to Almaden Valley are likely trying to get away from that, including longtime resident Joey Campbell.